Anxiety vs. fear

 These people can experience various symptoms, including disturbing dreams, trouble relaxing, flashbacks of the traumatic event.
 People with this condition might also avoid things and places related to their trauma.

-This situation usually found in children.
+This situation is usually found in children.
 It is an ongoing inability to talk in specific cases or places.
 For instance, a child might refuse to speak at school though they might not have any problem communicating in other scenarios, such as at home.
 Selective mutism can prove very difficult for a person, as it can interfere with everyday activities of life, including work, social life, and school.

 Separation anxiety disorder